-In offices, someone will come by and pour cafezinhos at people’s desks, so don’t be surprised if, smack in the middle of a business discussion, your Brazilian counterpart offers you a little coffee, too.
+In offices, someone will come by and pour cafézinhos at people’s desks, so don’t be surprised if, smack in the middle of a business discussion, your Brazilian counterpart offers you a little coffee, too.
 And, at that point, the conversation may well switch to a non-business topic while you sip away.
-You’ll even be offered a cafezinho while shopping at H. Stern and other ultra-sophisticated stores and boutiques.
-Or you can “belly up to the bar” at any of the countless places that serve cafezinhos, order one and sip away while standing on the sidewalk.
+You’ll even be offered a cafézinho while shopping at H. Stern and other ultra-sophisticated stores and boutiques.
+Or you can “belly up to the bar” at any of the countless places that serve cafézinho, order one, and sip away while standing on the sidewalk.
 If you can spare the time, sit at a table in any of the fabulous cafes where tiny, scrumptious little cookies or sugar-dipped orange peel are always placed next to your cup.

 Ah, if you can bring home the micro spoons decorated with Brazilian semi-precious stones – Brazilians usually find them the epitome of kitsch – you’ll wow your guests every time!
 You’ll find them in souvenir shops in Rio and at major airports.

 - Cafézinho (Coffee Brazilian Style) - September 19, 2015